GerritPlehn/FLAT/blink/README.md

-# Blink - Free Latency Analysis Tool
+# Blink - Free Latency Analysis Toolkit

 Simple OpenGL application that switches the window from black to white as long as a key is pressed.